Meet the Six New Members of the Dean’s Young Alumni Leadership Council (DYALC)

 The council’s impact is also evident in its philanthropic activities.
 Through its efforts, the NCTF has successfully boosted the number of donors under 40 by 80%, thanks to robust participation in the university’s Day of Giving and contributions to endowed gifts.

-“The energy and enthusiasm flowing from this group are contagious,” Ward explains.
-“Not only do they promote and support our college and foundation in critical ways, but they also help to foster relationships between students, alumni and industry partners, and they ensure that our young graduates understand the impact that they can have by giving their time, talent and treasure to their alma mater.”
+“The energy flowing from this group resonates with so many of our alumni and donors,” Ward explains.
+“Not only do they promote and support our college and foundation in critical ways, but they also help to foster relationships between students, alumni and industry partners, and they ensure that our young graduates understand the impact that they can have by giving their time, talent and treasure to their alma mater.
+This council fulfills our foundation’s mission of partnership, philanthropy and engagement.”

 Meet the Newest DYALC Members